-The Championship round will be judged by justices of the Wisconsin Supreme Court.
+The Championship round will be judged by judges selected by the State Tournament Coordinator.

 Rule 5.3.
 Score Sheets/Ballots

 The term "ballot" refers to the decision made by the presiding and scoring judges as to which team made the best presentation in the round.
 The scoring judge "score sheet" is the form on which speaker and team points are recorded.
 The presiding judge "score sheet" is synonymous with the "ballot."
 The team that earns the highest points on an individual judge's score sheet is the winner of that ballot.
 The team that the presiding judge designates as the "better performance" wins the presiding judge ballot.
 The team that receives two of the three ballots wins the round.
 The ballot votes determine the win/loss record of the team for power-matching and ranking purposes.